This content is viewable by Everyone

 Secure Box allows UCSF Box users to store restricted data while protecting UCSF and our patients, staff and learners from data loss.

-Note: We are only scanning for UCSF PHI.
-We are not scanning multimedia formats (e.g., image, video, audio files, scanned PDFs) or files over 400MB.
+NOTE: We are only scanning for UCSF PHI; we are not scanning multimedia formats (e.g., image, video, audio files, scanned PDFs) or files over 400MB.

 Secure Folder